The BEST Healthy Pumpkin Bread

 The leaves have finally crisped here, and leaves are turning into these beautiful reds, oranges, and light browns, so you know what that means: it’s time to make healthy pumpkin bread!

 What makes this pumpkin bread Paleo?

-So the cool thing about this pumpkin chocolate chip bread is that you don’t need to make this Paleo, but it totally is!
+So the cool thing about this pumpkin chocolate chip bread is that you don’t need to make this Paleo, but it totally can be.

 This Paleo pumpkin bread also happens to be dairy free and refined sugar free (it’s only sweetened with coconut sugar and just a touch of maple syrup for flavor purposes!).

-However, like I mentioned earlier, you don’t have to make this healthy pumpkin bread Paleo…or even gluten free or even vegan!
-Swap in your favorite flour, such as your own 1-to-1 gluten free flour or even all-purpose flour, and if you don’t do eggs, use ground flaxseed mixed with water.
+However, like I mentioned earlier, you don’t have to make this healthy pumpkin bread Paleo or even gluten free if you don’t need it!
+Swap in your favorite flour, such as your own 1-to-1 gluten free flour or even all-purpose flour.

 Start by pouring half of the chocolate pumpkin batter into a parchment paper lined loaf tin.
 Spread it around so that a lot of surface area is covered, but it doesn’t need to all be covered.